SOC POlicies

 a) Identify possible barriers to participation in SOC activities by potential, new and existing members, audiences, and other contacts and try to rectify them.

-c) Respect, support, promote and act in accordance with the spirit and intentions of the policy.
+b) Take positive action where necessary to ensure fair treatment and equality for all. c) Respect, support, promote and act in accordance with the spirit and intentions of the policy.

 7. What SOC will do to carry out its aims:

-a) SOC committee will formulate and carry out an action plan to address equal opportunity and fair practice in all its identified activities and review the plan regularly as at 4 above.
+a) SOC committee will formulate and carry out an action plan to address equal opportunity and fair practice in all its identified activities and review the plan regularly as at 4 above. b) SOC committee takes ultimate responsibility for ensuring this policy is implemented and dealing with any allegations of breaches.

 c) SOC committee may appoint a focus person/group to monitor and report on equal opportunities issues and may appoint a person/group to deal with initial queries/complaints.